B2B Lead Generation Glossary

 Demand Generation

 Demand generation creates market awareness and interest in your solution category through content marketing, events, and expert positioning.
-For example, hosting webinars on industry challenges builds awareness that feeds your lead generation funnel when attendees download follow-up resources.
+Hosting webinars on industry challenges, for example, builds awareness that feeds your lead generation funnel when attendees download follow-up resources.

 Related terms: